Jiaxin-Zhang-GitHub/Recoverability-and-estimation/ReadMe.txt

 Authors: Jiaxin Zhang, S.Ghazaleh Dashti, John B. Carlin, Katherine J. Lee and Margarita Moreno-Betancur

 Code was written by Jiaxin Zhang
-In case of questions or comments please contact jiaxin.zhang@mcri.edu.au
+In case of questions or comments, please contact jiaxin.zhang@mcri.edu.au

-This repository contains the following data and files that can be used to reproduce all results of the manuscrtipt.
+This repository contains the following data and files that can be used to reproduce all results in the manuscript.

 -DataCleaning.R
 Data Cleaning for the original data from the Victorian Adolescent Health Cohort Study (VAHCS).
 Note: For ethical reasons, the original raw data set is not allowed to be public.
 Please contact the author for further information.
-The final dataset used for case and simultaion study is save as VAHCS.CleanData.Rda, which was summarised as VAHCS-Table1.csv and corresponds to Table 1 in the manuscript.
+The final dataset used for the case and simulation study is saved in data/VAHCS.CleanData.Rda.
+The data description and summarised statistics were saved in data/VAHCS-Table1.csv and correspond to Table 1 in the manuscript.

 -CaseStudy.R
 Conduct the case study.
-The results are save as Case.Rda and corresponds to Table 6 in the manuscript.
+The results are saved in results/Case.Rda and correspond to Table 6 in the manuscript.

 -Source.R
-The functions used for data generation in Simu.control.R.
+The functions used for data generation in code/Simu.control.R.

 -Simu.control.R
-Control parameterics for simulation.
+Control parameters for the simulation.
 In detail:
-Line 1-96: Save regression coefficients (coef.VAHCS.Rda) and missingness coefficients (coef.M.Rda) Line 97-137: Adjust confoudners and exposure prevalence (coef.X.Rda) Line 148-190: Adjust coefficients in the outcome generation (coef.X.Rda) Line 191-256: Adjust missingness proportion (coef.M.Rda) Line 257-274: Find out the appropriate sample sizes (sample.size.Rda) Line 275-296: Find out the number of bootstrapping Line 297-330: Generate incomplete data for missingness methods (e.g. data.50%.C.Rda and res.50%.C.Rda)
+Line 1-96: Save regression coefficients (data/coef.VAHCS.Rda) and missingness coefficients (data/coef.M.Rda) Line 99-137: Adjust confounders and exposure prevalence (data/coef.X.Rda) Line 140-190: Adjust coefficients in the outcome generation (data/coef.X.Rda) Line 193-258: Adjust missingness proportion (data/coef.M.Rda) Line 261-276: Find out the appropriate sample sizes (data/sample.size.Rda) Line 279-298: Find out the number of bootstrapping Line 301-336: Generate incomplete data for missingness methods (e.g. data/data.50%.C.Rda and results/res.50%.C.Rda) Please note the generated incomplete data, like data.50%.C.Rda, is a large dataset and results in difficulties in sharing data and code for reproducing checks.
+Therefore, the shared files exclude such datasets.
+But please run the commands in Line 301-336 to generate and save the dataset in the data fold for the later call in the Simu.R.

 -Methods.R
-Funtions for handling missing data and conduting analysis that used in case and simution study.
+Functions for handling missing data and conducting analyses that are used in case and simulation study.

 -Simu.R
 Conduct simulation study over HPC.
-Save the simulation results in, e.g., res.50%.C.Rda.
+Save the simulation results in, e.g., results/res.50%.C.Rda.
 Please use the Simu.pbs to submit Simu.R.
 The replications are: for exposure in 10% 50% do